sgravrock/hfs/README.md

 ## Planned improvements

 * Replace the CLI with a GUI
-* Read and write file type and creator on the OS X side
-* Don't require a type and creator when putting with --text
 * Better error reporting when the HFS volume can't be opened

 ## Known limitations